RafaelAmauri/Image-Studio/README.md

 Implementing SIMD acceleration often requires **major rewrites and optimizations**, and the process is often not very straightforward, but it is still very much worth it!

 The speedup I got after implementing vectorization is massive.
-For reference, my Ryzen 7 5700X3D can **quantize**, **dither** and **convert the color palette of an 8K image in around 15 seconds**.
+For reference, my Ryzen 7 5700X3D can **quantize**, **dither with the ordered dithering algorithm** and **convert the color palette of an 8K image in around 15 seconds**.
 Without vectorization, the same operations on the same image took over **20 minutes**.
 So, in a way, you could say that the code in this repo is **8K-ready**! 😁

-⚠️ **Vectorization is not the same as multithreading**!
-Vectorization leverages **[Vector Processors](https://en.wikipedia.org/wiki/Vector_processor)** that exist on modern CPUs.
-These Vector Units are optimized for running SIMD code for multiple data at once. **However, SIMD acceleration still runs on a single CPU thread**!

-On that note, theoretically speaking the speedup could be even greater if I also implemented **multithreading combined with vectorization** - which would distribute the workload across multiple CPU cores while still using
-SIMD acceleration in each core.
-However, since my current implementation already processes an **8K image in a very reasonable amount of time**, I haven't prioritized multithreading yet.
+## Leveraging C

+In cases where the code has to run sequentially and parallelization + SIMD acceleration are not applicable (for example, in the [Floyd-Steinberg Dithering Algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)), I opted to use **Cython**, which is a superset of Python that lets me use C-level types and performance optimizations while writing in Python syntax.
+Cython also transpiles the code into optimized C code and handles conversions from Python types to C types.
+The transpiled C code is then compiled into a shared library that can interact seamlessly with the rest of the Python codebase, combining the readability and simplicity of Python with the raw performance of C code.

+To illustrate the benefits of using Cython, my implementation of Floyd-Steinberg used vectorized Numpy code to run, and it took ~3 minutes to dither a 4K image, because the algorithm has local pixel-level dependencies that can't be run fully in parallel.
+After using Cython, it now takes ~3 seconds to run Floyd-Steinberg on the same 4K image.

 ## 🏁 Setup